Nurse Practitioner, Post-partum (Job ID: 20190605)

-Experience: Nursing experience in obstetrics in an acute care setting is an asset.
+- Experience: Minimum two years of experience as a Nurse Practitioner.
+Nursing experience in obstetrics in an acute care setting is an asset.
 Previous experience as a Nurse Practitioner in women’s health is preferred.
 Neonatal resuscitation and cardio-pulmonary resuscitation program required.
 Mentoring and/or teaching is an asset.

 Why Work for Us?

-Employees of the CWC PCN enjoy a competitive salary and benefits package, which includes employer-paid premiums for health and dental benefits, health spending/wellness account, learning account, eligibility to contribute to our group RRSP plan and receive an employer match, flexible working options, generous vacation and personal time off allowances, and education days as well as professional development opportunities.
+Employees of the CWC PCN enjoy a competitive salary and benefits package that includes employer-paid premiums for health and dental benefits, healthcare spending or wellness account, learning account, eligibility to contribute to our group RRSP plan and receive an employer match, flexible working options, generous vacation and personal time off allowances, and education days, as well as professional development opportunities.

 The CWC PCN is a leader in the provision of primary care through collaboration, innovation and teamwork, creating healthy patients and satisfied providers.